csecht/Search-Engines-Scraper/README.md

 ## Installation

-Download the .zip code archive, extract the .zip file, run the setup file from within the unzipped Search-Engines-Scraper-master folder:
+Download the .zip code archive, extract the .zip file, open Terminal/Command Prompt in the Search-Engines-Scraper-master folder, run the setup file:

-`$ python3 setup.py install`
+`python3 setup.py install`

 Done!

 ## Usage
+From within the Search-Engines-Scraper-master folder, execute `multi_search` from Terminal/Command Prompt:
+- Linux/MacOS: `python3 multi_search` or `./multi_search`
+- Windows: `python3 multi_search` or `python multi_search` or `py multi_search`, depending on your system environment.

-Execute `multi_search` Python script from Terminal, enter search term at the prompt.
+then enter your search term at the prompt.
 Example output:
 ```
 Enter search term: gov forest policies